 The Valdez city limits encompasses 272 square miles of land and water, with approximately 222 square miles being land.
 Much of the land within the city limits, 202 square miles, are managed by an agency other than the City of Valdez and includes state and federal lands and are designated as Public Lands.
-Of all lands within the city limits, the City of Valdez has designated zoning for 218.7 square miles of land.
-The City of Valdez owns approximately 13.57 square miles of land, and not including lands under ownership by other government agencies, equates to roughly 53% of land in Valdez.
+The City of Valdez owns roughly 53% of land in Valdez not managed by state or federal agencies.

-With the 202 square miles of lands managed by the state and federal agencies removed from the analysis, the following summaries the zoning for the City of Valdez.
+With the 202 square miles of lands managed by the state and federal agencies removed from the analysis, the following summaries the existing generalized zoning for the City of Valdez.